 Smoke Bath is a collection of photographs and art work loosely based on the theme of camping, nature and exploring.

 The goal of Smoke Bath is to showcase the work of artists that are inspired by nature and raise money for freshair.org in the process.
 The Fresh Air Fund is an independent, not-for-profit agency that provides free summer vacations to New York City children from low-income communities.

 Gallery Korea’s 'Call for Artists' is an annual series of exhibitions that highlight the creative endeavors of Korean artists or artists with links to Korea and Korean culture.

 Foundation The Fifth Season and Foundation Beautiful Distress

 The book Beautiful Distress is the result of the Beautiful Distress Art Manifestation about insanity, which took place in Amsterdam in the autumn of 2017, organized by the foundations The Fifth Season and Beautiful Distress.
 The book consists of the exhibition catalog, a number of connecting texts and a report of the symposium with recommendations to combat the stigmatization of mental illness.

 Pieter and Marieke Sanders: OBJECTONDER / OBJECT BELOW

 The title of this book, OBJECT ONDER / OBJECT BELOW, refers to the label the Stedelijk Museum Amsterdam uses in its depot to warn that a covered artwork lies below and thus no objects should be placed on top of it.

-This book is a snapshot from the forty-plus years of our art collecting adventure.
-It tells of the role that art plays in our life.
+This book is a snapshot from the forty-plus years of art collecting adventure by Pieter and Marieke Sanders.
+It tells of the role that art plays in their lives.